The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Planet of Hotels)

 Kyoto, Japan's former imperial capital, is an incredibly culturally and historically rich city.
-Its streets are lined with well-preserved temples, shrines, and traditional wooden houses, transporting visitors back in time to a bygone era.
-A journey through Kyoto is a journey through ancient Japan.
+Walking around the streets feels like you've stepped back in time, with all the beautiful old temples, shrines, and traditional wooden houses everywhere.
+It really gives you a feel for ancient Japan.

-But Kyoto's allure extends far beyond its temples and shrines.
+But Kyoto isn't only about temples and shrines.
 Are you a food enthusiast?
 Then, the bustling Nishiki Market is your paradise, where a dizzying array of stalls tempt your palate with everything from fresh seafood to traditional sweets.
 We highly recommend renting a kimono and participating in a serene tea ceremony to truly immerse yourself in the local culture.

 6. Nara